Setting Aside a Default Judgment in Queensland

 Byron v Southern Star Group Pty Ltd t/as KGC Magnetic Tapes (1995)

-Summary: This case discusses the court’s willingness to allow a defence to be brought if there is a reasonable defence, even if there is not a satisfactory reason for the delay.
+Summary: This case discusses the court’s willingness to allow a defence to be brought if there is a reasonable defence, even if there is no satisfactory reason for the delay.

-Relevance: It is used to illustrate the court’s inclination towards ensuring justice by allowing defences to be heard if they are reasonable, even in the presence of delays.
+Relevance: It is used to illustrate the court’s inclination towards ensuring justice by allowing defences to be heard, even if they are reasonable, despite delays.

 Setting Aside a Default Judgment FAQ